Baum–Welch algorithm

 In electrical engineering, statistical computing and bioinformatics, the Baum–Welch algorithm is a special case of the expectation–maximization algorithm used to find the unknown parameters of a hidden Markov model (HMM).
 It makes use of the forward-backward algorithm to compute the statistics for the expectation step.
+The Baum–Welch algorithm, the primary method for inference in hidden Markov models, is numerically unstable due to its recursive calculation of joint probabilities.
+As the number of variables grows, these joint probabilities become increasingly small, leading to the forward recursions rapidly approaching values below machine precision.

 History

 The Baum–Welch algorithm was named after its inventors Leonard E. Baum and Lloyd R. Welch.
 The algorithm and the Hidden Markov models were first described in a series of articles by Baum and his peers at the IDA Center for Communications Research, Princeton in the late 1960s and early 1970s.
 One of the first major applications of HMMs was to the field of speech processing.
 In the 1980s, HMMs were emerging as a useful tool in the analysis of biological systems and information, and in particular genetic information.
 They have since become an important tool in the probabilistic modeling of genomic sequences.